Bring the APIs - Real IT and telecom integration

 APIDays Telco Amsterdam 2018

 Developers, service providers, innovation managers and system integrators interested in gazing into the future are welcome to attend the APIDays Telco Amsterdam on 16 and 17 October, where a range of international speakers and sponsors will present and discuss the latest developments in APIs, CPaaS and programmable telecom.
-Apply with coupon code KPN50 to benefit from 50% discount.
+Use coupon code 'KPN50' to benefit from 50% discount.

 Rob Kurver helps corporates innovate and startups scale, as entrepreneur, consultant and trainer/coach in ICT, telecom and cloud communications.
 Comments? email@example.com.